Crown of Horns (comic): Homecoming

 With Briar and the Lord of the Locust dead and the opposing army slowly being decimated, the capital declares victory.
 Ted tells the Red Dragon to help Gran'ma against the surviving enemy.
 The dragon makes short work of them, but an out-of-control Mim is approaching.
 The other dragons burst out of the earth and envelope Mim, and return to Tanen Gard with her.
-The capital restores the rule of the royal family and dragons, but at Thorn's coronation, Fone Bone questions whether to return to Boneville or to stay in the Valley with Thorn.
+The capital restores the rule of the royal family and dragons and Bone and Thorn are each given new teeth made from the same material the Crown of Horns is made of, but at Thorn's coronation, Fone Bone questions whether to return to Boneville or to stay in the Valley with Thorn.
 As the Bone cousins, Thorn, and Gran'ma Ben leave for Barrelhaven to bury Lucius, Phoney is given the hay wagon he lost earlier in the volume, with all of the hidden treasure still in it.
 After Lucius' burial, Phoney and Fone find that the winter's snow has prevented their leaving the valley, so they stay until the snow melts.